 However, you absolutely do not need to travel in order to achieve the ideal lifestyle.
 In fact, some people have no interest in travel and simply want to follow a passion or enjoy the freedom that comes with working for themselves.
-On the other hand, it should be said that travel is often a cheaper way to keep expenses down during the startup phase as certain destinations are less expensive than others.
+On the other hand, it should be said that traveling for work can be a smart way to keep expenses down during the startup phase as certain destinations are less expensive than others.

 Takeaway – The 4HWW is not about travel and more concerned with creating a suitable balance for each individual.

 3. Outsourcing is the Key to Success (4HWW)

 While Tim was one of the first people to introduce the masses to outsourcing, this also seems to have given many people the wrong perception of starting a business.
 That is to say, it’s never simply a case of opening a business and getting someone else to do the work.
 It’s also a sign of poor judgment and even laziness for someone to think that starting any business is really that simple.

 In reality, when you start a business, you often need to do all the work yourself.
 While certain tasks can be outsourced along the way, these are often minor jobs due to the cost of getting someone else to do this work for you.
 As if that’s not enough, even when you outsource work, you still need to manage another person and many entrepreneurs find this even more frustrating or time-consuming than anything else.